C1XTZ/ac-smartphone/README.md

 - **Support for Custom Community Pictures, linking to a URL**
     - Owners of communities that want to be added can contact me with the following information:
       ```ini
       Server IPs:     ;List of IP addresses of your servers.
 IP's should not change all the time.
       Image:          ;Image that you want to be displayed.
+      URL:            ;URL to direct to when clicked.
       Tooltip Text:   ;Text that you want to be displayed in the tooltip.
       ```
       ![](https://raw.githubusercontent.com/C1XTZ/ac-smartphone/refs/heads/main/.github/img/communityexample.png)
 - **Ingame chat - Right click a message to @mention the sender**